A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Gradient Approximations and Sampling

-We note that these bounds can be imposed in an algorithm in the following way: given an upper bound estimate of the noise $\epsilon_f$ and an upper bound on the Lipschitz constant of $\nabla \phi(x)$, we set $\sigma$ equal to $2\sqrt{ \frac{\epsilon_f}{L}}$ for any algorithm that uses FFD to compute gradient approximations.
-Such an algorithm will be able to converge to a neighborhood where $\|\nabla \phi(x)\|\approx \frac{\sqrt{nL\epsilon_f}}{\theta}$.
-In \cite{berahas2019global} it is shown that a line search algorithm for noisy objective functions, based on gradient approximations that satisfy \eqref{eq:theta_cond} enjoy fast convergence rates until it reaches a neighborhood of optimality dictated by $\epsilon_f$.
+When $ \|\nabla \phi(x)\|$ falls below $\frac{2\sqrt{nL\epsilon_f}}{\theta}$, finite difference approximations to the gradient can no longer ensure sufficiently accurate approximations, and any optimization process reliant on these approximations may fail to progress.
+Thus, the implication of not knowing $\epsilon_f$ and $L$ precisely, but replacing them with overestimates when defining $\sigma$, results in earlier stalling of an optimization algorithm based on FFD (and all other gradient estimates schemes that we will discuss in this manuscript).
+This observation agrees with related results in \cite{berahas2019global}, where it is shown that a line search algorithm for noisy objective functions, based on gradient approximations that satisfy \eqref{eq:theta_cond}, enjoys fast convergence rates until it reaches a neighborhood of optimality dictated by the estimate $\epsilon_f$.

 Applying the same logic as above to Theorem \ref{thm:CFDbound}, in order to ensure that \eqref{eq:theta_cond} holds, we require